fnando/parsel-js/README.md

 var decrypted = parsel.decrypt(secret_key, encrypted);
 ```

-You also use JSON as your serializer.
+You can also use JSON as your serializer.

 ```js
 var parsel = require('parsel/json');